ycarowr/SimpleCardGame/README.md

 # SimpleCardGame
-A Simple Card Game MVC, this is an integration of two following projects:
+A Simple Card Game MVC, this is an integration of two of the following projects:

 1. https://github.com/ycarowr/UiCard